hibernate/in.relation.to/_importer/README.md

     > bundle exec ./crawler.rb -u http://in.relation.to -p ".*\.lace" -o posts.pstore | tee crawl.log

+The version used for creating the awestruct site is added to this directory and called [posts.pstore.bz2](./posts.pstore.bz2).
+It is BZIP2 compressed and can be uncompressed via

+    > bunzip2 posts.pstore.bz2

 ### Creating ERB files

 Once you have the PStore file you can run the importer to create the [ERB](http://www.stuartellis.eu/articles/erb/) files.
 Using ERB we can keep the original HTML and don't